 This module is recommended for upper-level undergraduate and graduate-level Ecosystem Ecology, Freshwater Ecology, Global Change Ecology, and Limnology courses (Parts A and B for undergraduate courses; Parts A, B, and C for graduate-level courses).
-Module materials can be tailored to increase or decrease the background information depending on students' quantitative skills.
+Some of the modeling in this module examines lake ecosystem ecology concepts not generally covered in introductory ecology courses.
+Thus, we highly recommend that instructors review module materials before teaching the module and tailor module materials (i.e., Instructor PowerPoint, Student Handout) to the individual needs of their classrooms.
+In these materials, we purposely included additional background information that may not be necessary for more advanced classrooms.
 Depending on the number of students, having additional instructors available to answer questions is useful, particularly if students have limited prior experience using R (e.g., we found that a 10:1 student:teacher ratio or smaller worked well in our classes).

 It is helpful for the instructor to have a working knowledge of R and the General Lake Model (GLM) to help troubleshoot and respond to student questions.
 We provide a brief introduction to R and GLM as part of the Teaching Materials, below.

 Quick overview of the activities in this module